solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 For instance, what the author might cite for himself would be the depiction of Vogelsang in his _Philosophy of Geology_, Table 5, microlith-concretions in ordinary green glass.

+But the great and most significant differences emerge immediately — no walls — randomly stored inclusions. — Include the polarizing microscope and no one will associate my corals of Table 8 and 9 and Table 11: Figure 1 with any columnar mineral aggregate.

 ...